Wondering what health data the BioBeats app looks at?

-BioBase offers a new approach to mental health support.
-Through the BioBase app and wearable device, employee health data is collected in real-time and presented back to users as a dynamic Wellbeing Score.
+BioBeats offers a new approach to supporting employee mental health.
+Through the BioBeats app and wearable device, employee health data is collected in real-time and presented back to users as a dynamic Wellbeing Score.
 Below is more information about the health data collected:

 Biometric data ❤️